solo-io/gloo-docs/gloo/docs/dev/writing-upstream-plugins.md

 {{< /highlight >}}

-Our `WatchEndpoints` is now finished as is our plugin!
+Our `WatchEndpoints` is now finished, along with our plugin!

 We are not finished, however.
 The task remains to wire our plugin into the Gloo core, then rebuild Gloo and deploy to Kubernetes!